TalalChaudhry/Elevator_System/README.md

 system.pick(5,1)
 system.step(2)
 ```
 - The class also has one other function: update_status.
 This just updates the status of each elevator: its current floor, destination floors and direction.
-This shouldnt be called by the user
+This should not be called by the user

 # Functionality
 This tool can simulate an elevator system.
 It can process several pick reqests and update the elevators accordingly.
 The optimum elevator is chosen for each requests using the following criteria with decreasing importance: